fxllingstar/wings-core/README.md

 Installation

+1. Download both files (exe and bat)

+2.Put both of the files in the same folder

-1. Run the install.bat file AS ADMINISTRATOR.
+3. Run the .bat file as ADMINISTRATOR

-2. Then wait for the script to conclude.
+4. Then wait for the script to conclude.

-3. You are done!
+5. You are done!
 Write wings-core --version in an powershell or terminal <3

 ## Core components